dive-into-machine-learning/dive-into-machine-learning/README.md

 #### Towards Expertise

 [Hacker News user, olympus commented to say you could use competitions to practice and evaluate yourself](https://news.ycombinator.com/item?id=10508565).
 [Kaggle](http://www.kaggle.com/competitions) and [ChaLearn](http://www.chalearn.org/) are hubs for Machine Learning competitions.
-Once you can review what the winners did to solve their problems -- [for example, the "No Free Hunch" blog](http://blog.kaggle.com/) -- and understand it -- you're getting somewhere.
-And if you win, you're really getting somewhere.
+Review what the winners had to say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
+These might be over your head at first but once you're starting to understand and appreciate these, you know you're getting somewhere.
+And if you compete, get a solution on the leaderboard, or even win—bravo!
+You may be an expert.

-But this perspective is not unanimous.
-Some people do not think this is the best way to go.
+But not everybody thinks this is the best approach.

-Here's another idea, also founded on doing practice projects.
+Here's another approach: do practice projects, yes, but do them on your own, and focus on community and feedback.
+Specifically:

 1. Practice a lot with real data.
 Work with datasets that interest you.
 2. When you have a novel finding, reach out for review (see below).